 Apply for as many scholarships and grants that you qualify for

-Scholarships and grants give you free money.
-You don’t have to return them and neither do you have to worry about paying interest.
-The higher the award, the lesser the loan you have to take.
+Scholarships and grants are essentially free money.
+You don’t have pay them back nor do you have to worry about any interest accruing.
+The more money awarded through scholarships and grants, the less you have to take out in loans.
 This is the single best thing you can do to minimize student loan debt.
-Be sure to file the FAFSA as soon as you can.
+And be sure to file the FAFSA as soon as you can.
+Filing the FAFSA opens you up to institutional scholarships and grants, as well as federal financial aid.
+Not only that, a lot of outside scholarships require you to file the FAFSA to become eligible.

 Consider refinancing and/or consolidating your student loans